jodawill/same/README.md

 Same includes an interpreter for a very minimal scripting language.
 This can be useful for quickly loading your own preferences, much like the .vimrc file.

 The script can run any command that can be typed in the in-game command prompt (:commands).
+Note that any single script expression can be run at the command prompt.
 Commands can be separated either by a newline or a semicolon.

 If a command is enclosed by backticks, the command's return value will determine the number of times the next command will be executed.